kaiyao/snf-2025-map/README.md

 ## Notes
 In step 4, the script references a "Reference KML file".
 This is the file where the coordinates of each event is fetched from.

 The data on the heritage.sg website only has coordinates for selected locations.
-Thus an earlier version of this script generated a CSV file with each event name and the address/lat/lng which can be imported into My Maps, which will then do an address lookup for each event without coordinates.
+Thus an earlier version of this script generated a CSV file (see `4a_generate_csv.py`) with each event name and the address/lat/lng which can be imported into My Maps, which will then do an address lookup for each event without coordinates.

 The "Reference KML file" is then the KML file exported from My Maps.
 Unfortunately, My Maps doesn't export the looked-up coordinates unless you manually move each marker a bit.
 Either way, I manually moved each marker to be nearer to the actual event location rather than just the building's location.
+Working from the initial CSV file import, subsequent corrections just used the KML file exported as the new reference file.